zahid-iqbal699/woocommerce-master/README.md

 ## Issues and FeedBack
 If you find this useful :blue_heart:, feel free to click :star:
 You can create a Github issue anytime.
 Pull requests on both code and documentation are welcomed as well pls :heart_eyes:.
-You can also send a mail to ray@flutterengineer.com.

 For help getting started with Flutter, view the [online documentation](https://flutter.dev/docs), which offers tutorials,